yokharian/hidock-cli/README.md

 ## **Contributing**

-We welcome contributions\!
-Please read our CONTRIBUTING.md file (to be created) for details on our code of conduct and the process for submitting pull requests.
+We welcome contributions!
+If you're interested in helping, please check out our GitHub Issues to see where you can help or to report new bugs/suggest features.

+For more detailed guidelines on contributing, please see the `CONTRIBUTING.md` file (coming soon).

 You can also help by:

-* Reporting bugs or suggesting features for the current local management capabilities on our [GitHub Issues](https://github.com/YOUR_USERNAME/Hidock-Next/issues). \* Sharing your experience with other HiDock users.
+* Reporting bugs or suggesting features for the current local management capabilities on our [GitHub Issues](https://github.com/sgeraldes/hidock-next/issues).
 * Indicating interest in future features like transcription support.

 ## **Support the Project**